Nvidia: Short Now, Ask Questions Later

 To my surprise, the figure that came out is the exact same figure that analysts think NVDA might do for FY'18 also.
 However there is one difference.
 Have analysts modeled lower revenue for gaming, as the channel inventory investigation from BMO Capital Markets suggests?
 Also, have analysts actually modeled 0% growth for gaming for FY'18?
 I doubt it.

 What all this means is that NVDA will probably not grow by 16% for FY'18 that analysts are forecasting, but less.
-It also probably means that Fy'19 12% growth forecasts also will be lower.
+It also probably means that FY'19 12% growth forecasts also will be lower.

 When you add all this up, it probably means that price targets for NVDA going forward will come down by a lot, if the gaming revenue shortfall due to a bloated inventory is confirmed on the company's next conference call.
 And remember, I am being very generous expecting the datacenter segment to grow by 100%.